 This one definitely isn't a Banksy™ but the work of a London-based collective of professional street artists who can be contracted for some less traditional painting and decorating.

-had this done in 2 days for what was then a pirate-themed visitor attraction.
+had this done in two days for what was then a pirate-themed visitor attraction.
 It's a hair salon now and it's hoped they're not planning on bleaching it.